juliusross1/Pennstander/README.md

 Radicals

-Mathematical symbols (many available, if you need/want something that is missing report a bug and I will try and create it for you)
+Mathematical symbols (many available, if you need/want something that is missing report a bug and I will see if I can create it for you)

 ## ConTeXt
 Sample usage for ConTeXt MKIV